 BY CREATING A SPACE FOR ART, PEOPLE CAN REMINISCE AND APPRECIATE THE HISTORY OF THIS PLACE AND CONTINUE TO BE INSPIRED BY ITS RAW BEAUTY.

-The central focus of this project is to create art and spaces for public learning and dialogue.
-At the event, local artists, community leaders, and academics will lead public discussions on various topics (e.g., street art, the politics and privatization of public space, urban exploring, insurgent place-making, and the impacts of development and urban change on the art communities).
-The forums will be open and promoted to the general public.
+The project goals are to document the history of this unique art sanctuary, promote dialogue and build community capacity, reinvigorate the space with vibrant murals by some of the best street artists in the Pacific Northwest.
+The central focus of this project is to create art, and spaces for public learning and dialogue.
 With these discussions, we hope to facilitate dynamic and positive dialogue between the street art communities and other community groups like academics, neighborhood leaders, activists, developers, and business owners.
 The broader goals of these discussions are to educate and build new relationships between diverse communities to help increase mutual understanding, cooperation, and alliances.
 The street art community, while sometimes praised for their bold and colorful interventions, is often under-represented in local politics and misunderstood by the media and larger community.
 With these engagements, we hope to dispel some of these myths and prejudices and promote active community involvement.

 WANT TO GET INVOLVED?

 If you are interested in participating or volunteering your time to make this project happen please contact us.
-PSAA is currently looking for web developers, graphic designers, videographers, DJs, photography show coordinators, and more.
+PSAA is currently looking for event coordinators, web developers, graphic designers, videographers, DJs, art show coordinators, foodies, and more.
 Email PSAA to inquiry about opportunities.
 PSAA will be putting out a separate call to artists and photo submissions.